Tempo Storm

 Tempo Storm is an American esports professional video game team that has teams competing in Age of Empires II, FIFA, Magic: The Gathering, fighting games, and Shadowverse.
 They have formerly held divisions in Hearthstone, Heroes of the Storm, Fortnite, League of Legends, Counter-Strike: Global Offensive, Overwatch, Vainglory, Tom Clancy's Rainbow Six Siege, World of Warcraft, and PlayerUnknown's Battlegrounds.

 Owner

-Andrey "Reynad" Yanyuk (born January 27, 1992) is the owner and founder of Tempo Storm.
+Andrey "Reynad" Yanyuk is the owner and founder of Tempo Storm.
 Yanyuk has placed top 4 in Dreamhack and won multiple online tournaments such as Battle of the Best.